Prepare for Camp

 Lunch Information

-Lunch from Home
+Lunch from Home (if necessary)

-• Camp does not have refrigeration for lunches (please do not send milk or mayonnaise based products.)
+• Camp does not have refrigeration for lunches (please do not send milk or mayonnaise based products.))

 • A small cooler with the camper’s name works best for packing a lunch.